yusuff-fatorisa/alx-higher_level_programming/0x09-python-everything_is_object/README.md

   - This file contains all the necessary information as regards to this repository and its contents.

 #### `0-answer.txt`
-  - This file contains the name of a python in-built function use to print the type of an object
+  - This file contains the name of a python in-built function use to print the type of an object.

+#### `1-answer.txt`
+  - This file contains the name of the in-built `Python function` used to get the variable identifier `i.e` the memory address.